-We expect that prior to the consummation of the offerings, we will enter into an amendment to the revolving credit facility to facilitate the issuance of the notes in the concurrent notes offering.
-We expect that, among other things, the revolving credit facility will be amended to specifically permit the issuance of the notes and any conversion of the notes into our common stock, to facilitate the payment of cash in respect of any fractional shares remaining after any conversion of the notes and to specify that the occurrence of a fundamental change under the indenture governing the terms of the notes will constitute an event of default with respect to the revolving credit facility subject to the expiration of any applicable grace or cure periods set forth in the indenture.
+We have entered into an amendment to the revolving credit facility to facilitate the issuance of the notes in the concurrent notes offering.
+We amended the revolving credit facility to, among other things, specifically permit the issuance of the notes and any conversion of the notes into our common stock, facilitate the payment of cash in respect of any fractional shares remaining after any conversion of the notes and specify that the occurrence of a fundamental change under the indenture governing the terms of the notes will constitute an event of default with respect to the revolving credit facility subject to the expiration of any applicable grace or cure periods set forth in the indenture.